 With so much at stake in terms of your company’s security, finances and reputation, it is crucial to have an enterprise cybersecurity program in place to safeguard vital data.

 How Does Enterprise Cybersecurity Differ From Traditional Cybersecurity?

-Granted, today’s cyber attacks still occur mostly from outside the enterprise.
+Granted, today’s cyberattacks still come mostly from outside the enterprise.
 Nevertheless, 25 percent of breaches are currently caused by careless employees or, worse, malicious insiders.
 In addition, most companies now have an IT infrastructure that’s a complex mix of legacy systems, new applications and public or private cloud-based solutions.

-All of this means that enterprise cybersecurity is a matter of protecting your business’s on-premise and cloud-based infrastructure as well as vetting third-party providers and securing the growing number of endpoints connected to your system via the Internet of Things (IoT).
+This means that enterprise cybersecurity involves protecting your company’s on-premise and cloud-based infrastructure as well as vetting third-party providers and securing the expanding number of endpoints connected to your network via the Internet of Things (IoT).